Sark: Oblivious Integrity Without Global State: Design, Implementation and Architecture

+The USO system can also be used to address adjacent problems, such as credentialing, identity proofing, and implementing transfers for Real World Assets (RWAs), such as tokenized securities, where an audit trail is required.

-A high-level overview of the Sark system demonstrates that it has a comparable stack to many other blockchain systems, with Porters performing a similar role to execution clients, and Validators handling consensus in a similar manner to consensus clients (see Figure \ref{fig:sark_arch}).\footnote{For example, both the default Cosmos stack~\cite{whatiscosmos} and Ethereum stack~\cite{ethereumnodesandclients} have a division between execution and consensus client.} Sloop, the blockchain subsystem, which comprises a Validator and Ledger, is based on Raft, making it crash fault-tolerant (CFT) by design, not Byzantine fault-tolerant (BFT), though it is hypothetically possible to replace this component with a BFT consensus client, such as one built on Tendermint (this will be discussed in Future Work, and briefly analysed in Section 4.1).\footnote{Although the main Tendermint implementation has rebranded to CometBFT, we refer to the protocol and project as Tendermint to avoid confusion.}
+A high-level overview of the Sark system demonstrates that it has a comparable stack to many other blockchain systems, with Porters performing a similar role to execution clients, and Validators handling consensus in a similar manner to consensus clients (Figure \ref{fig:sark_arch}).\footnote{For example, both the default Cosmos stack~\cite{whatiscosmos} and Ethereum stack~\cite{ethereumnodesandclients} have a division between execution and consensus client.} Sloop, the blockchain subsystem, which comprises a Validator and Ledger, is based on Raft, making it crash fault-tolerant (CFT) by design, not Byzantine fault-tolerant (BFT), though it is possible to replace this component with a BFT consensus client, such as one built on Tendermint.\footnote{The main Tendermint implementation has rebranded to CometBFT, but we refer to the protocol and project as Tendermint to avoid confusion.
+For a discussion of Sloop's finality properties, see Section 3.5.}